Events and Programs

 Washington Children’s Choice Picture Book Award

-Soda float books (Sasquatch Award and Young Readers Choice Award books)
+Soda Float books (Sasquatch Award and Young Readers Choice Award books)

 Getting kids to read a variety of fiction in our upper grades is the goal of this program.
 The Sasquatch Award and the Young Readers Choice Award are student choice book awards sponsored by the Washington Library Media Association and the Pacific Northwest Library Association.
-The two lists are combined to a total of 20.
-Students in fourth and fifth grade who read at least 12 of the 20 are invited to a soda float party (yep, that’s root beer or orange crush and ice cream!) after spring break.
+The two lists are combined to a total of about 20.
+Students in fourth and fifth grade who read at least 12 of the 20 are invited to a soda float party (yep, that’s root beer or orange crush and ice cream!
+Alternatives available) after spring break.

 Hour of Code